 • Case studies: How companies are affecting positive change on the economies and societies they operate in and rely on for profit/growth

 Sustainability Reporting and Marketing Communication Strategy Expert.
-Simon is a Fellow of the Chartered Institute of Marketing and a Chartered Marketer, and holds an MBA in Marketing.
-He is a GRI and IEMA Trainer, the publisher of www.sustaincase.com and owner of www.fbrh.co.uk(12).
-Simon teaches the FBRH GRI Standards Certified and IEMA(13) Approved Course (venue: London LSE)(14).
+Simon is a Fellow of the Chartered Institute of Marketing (FCIM) a Fellow of the Institute of Environmental Management and Assessment (FIEMA) and a Chartered Marketer, and holds an MBA in Marketing.
+He is a GRI and IEMA Trainer, the publisher of www.sustaincase.com and owner of www.fbrh.co.uk.
+Simon teaches the FBRH GRI Standards Certified and IEMA Approved Course (venue: London School of Economics (LSE).

 80% of the world’s 250 largest companies report in accordance with the GRI Standards

 SustainCase was primarily created to demonstrate, through case studies, the importance of dealing with a company’s most important impacts in a structured way, with use of the GRI Standards.
 To show how today’s best-run companies are achieving economic, social and environmental success – and how you can too.

 Research by well-recognised institutions is clearly proving that responsible companies can look to the future with optimism.

 FBRH GRI Standards Certified and IEMA approved Sustainability Course | Venue: London LSE

 By registering for the next 2-day FBRH GRI-Standards Certified and IEMA approved Course you will be taking the first step in gaining the many benefits of sustainability reporting.

 (1) An exclusive interview with Tim Mohin, GRI’s new Chief Executive. https://sustaincase.com/an-exclusive-interview-with-tim-mohin-gris-new-chief-executive/